sophatlab/elibrary-app/README.md

 ## Purpose

-This project serves as an educational assignment for Year II, Semester II, Batch 23 students at Cambodian University for Specialties, designed to demonstrate:
+This project is a modern, full-featured eLibrary web application built for educational purposes at Cambodian University for Specialties (Year II, Semester II, Batch 23).
+It demonstrates:

-- Modern web development techniques using JavaScript ES6+
+- Multi-page architecture: Home, Collection, Authors, Book Details, About, and 404 Error pages
+- Advanced book catalog and author profile management
-- Component-based architecture for scalable applications
+- Component-based architecture for scalable and maintainable code
-- Responsive design implementation with Tailwind CSS
+- Responsive design with Tailwind CSS v4
+- Dark/Light theme toggle with system preference and localStorage persistence
-- API integration and asynchronous data handling
+- API integration for dynamic data and asynchronous handling
+- Loading skeletons and image optimization (srcset, lazy loading, WebP)
+- Accessibility features: semantic HTML, ARIA labels, keyboard navigation, color contrast
-- Build system configuration with Webpack
+- Modern build system with Webpack (HMR, code splitting, asset management)
 - Version control and project organization

-The eLibrary App provides a practical platform for applying these concepts in a real-world application context.
+The eLibrary App provides a practical platform for applying these concepts in a real-world, production-grade application context.

 ## Team Members